The fries-with-the-works of Charlottetown

 Donairs are a Nova Scotian adaptation of shawarma and gyro wraps.
 Compared to the minor variants of shawarma around the Mediterranean and Middle East, this one is a significant departure.
 There are 3 defining characteristics of a donair:

 1. Sweet garlic white sauce.
-With a foundation of condensed milk, this sauce has its lovers and haters.
+With a foundation of evaporated milk (or condensed milk in modified recipes), this sauce has its lovers and haters.
 It’s slathered liberally, resulting in a messy, and some say soggy, sandwich.
 It’s popular enough to be bottled up and sold on its own.
 And it also pairs with other Nova Scotian foods like garlic fingers (more on that later).

 2. Compacted meat.
 Although the meat is grilled around a rotating spit like shawarma, it’s minced so finely and packed so tightly that it resembles corned beef.
 One wouldn’t be able to tell what animal meat it is.
 It has a bouncy texture too.